Complete Guide to an Online Architecture Degree

 Master's degree programs prepare students for higher-level positions that require management of others and advanced decision making.
 Master's courses may include design process and 2-D media, design process and 3-D media, contemporary urban theory, architectural professional practices, construction documents and building codes, and material and methods of construction.
 Many master's degree programs require students to complete a thesis project in order to qualify for graduation.
 Certificates provide training in specific architecture specialties, such as interior architecture and design or architecture technology.

-A bachelor's degree in architecture is a four-year degree that is specifically designed to prepare students for careers as architectural planners, designers, or engineers.
+An online bachelor's degree in architecture is a four-year degree that is specifically designed to prepare students for careers as architectural planners, designers, or engineers.
 The curriculum for these degrees is demanding, but students can complete them in four years if they are enrolled full-time.
 Those planning to study undergraduate architecture must earn high school diplomas, taking courses in math, science, and art.
 Some schools ask students to complete prerequisite courses before they start the actual architecture curriculum.

 People who study architecture at the undergraduate level must master very complex mathematics and physics courses, including calculus and geometry.
 These will lead into general engineering courses, including architectural engineering.
 Computer-aided drafting and computer modeling courses are essential to the success of an architect.
 Programs will often start with basic art and drawing classes.
 Some schools include internships in their required curriculum, allowing students to practice with the guidance of architects and learn what it actually takes to work in the field.